Review: SLAY by Brittney Morris

 SLAY by Brittney Morris is a book that I had been highly anticipating this fall for its interesting concept.
-While reading, it did become apparent that I am not the target audience for this novel, although it does seem to do a fantastic job of supporting black culture.
+While reading, it did become apparent that I am not the target audience for this novel, although it does seem to do a fantastic job of supporting Black culture.
 That being said, the book does have some issues that make it hard to completely enjoy.
 Continue reading

 Kings, Queens, and In-Betweens, Tanya Boteju